EU market rules

 An overview of the opportunities the free movement of services on the European Single Market provides and the rules that apply.

-Check which EU rules affect your business and how - direct access to EU law through this searchable database.
+Check which EU laws affect your business and how -with direct access to EUR-Lex and their searchable database.

 Summaries of EU legislation